Bitcoin Dominance Analysis

 Dominance: > 65%

-Bitcoin potentially overvalued vs altcoins.
-High dominance periods often coincide with Bitcoin strength but may indicate profit-taking opportunities for Bitcoin holders.
+Bitcoin potentially stretched vs altcoins.
+High dominance periods often coincide with Bitcoin strength and have historically aligned with extended sentiment conditions.

 Strategic Implementation